 We usually went out to one of many nearby grocery stores to get a big sushi roll, some yoghurt and went to have breakfast on the terrace of the hotel.
 Having breakfast outside in the fresh air tastes hundred times better anyway.

 FACILITIES at HOTEL MAUI

 Hotel Maui offers complimentary coffee, tea and drinking water 24/7.
 Also they have a microwave in the kitchen area where you can heat up any food.

 We were very happy to be able to use the laundry room on the roof of the hotel free of charge.
 Another pleasant small detail, but very important when there’s a need for it, is the fact that they have thought of their guests for rainy days and have umbrellas available to take any time.

 “Fits the price”

 Overall evaluating our stay in Hotel Maui we can conclude that the offer fits the price.
-There were some details that we’d like to see improved, however from what we saw in other budget hotels in Seoul, Hotel Maui was the best one from all aspects.
+There are some details that we’d like to see improved, however from what we have seen in other budget hotels in Seoul, Hotel Maui is the best one from all aspects.